Having Fun Since 2013!

 But it doesn't end there.
 Lauren discovered an exhibit of kinetic structures at the American Visionary Arts Museum (AVAM) in Baltimore, and a race of kinetic sculptures sponsored by the museum held in May every year.
 The race involves building and piloting a human propelled kinetic sculpture for 14 miles around the streets of Baltimore, as well as into the harbor (so it has to float) and through a mud pit and sand pit.
 The 40-50 entries vary in person power (number and age) and sophistication.
 Lauren encouraged Michael and Mark to build and consequently compete on a grander scale.
 They gathered a small group to pilot, plan, and build!
 She encouraged Michael and Mark to build and consequently compete on a grander scale!

-Inspired, the following years saw colorful and imposing kinetic sculptures being created by a group of six friends.
+The following years saw colorful and imposing kinetic sculptures being created by a group of six friends.
 The first was a colorful 13' duck, built for the 2013 race.
 It was made largely of soda bottles, hence the team name "Soda Quackers."
 It finished the race, earning the prize for being the first to breakdown!
 Visit our page "Historic Entries" for pictures and descriptions of our subse

 The race is challenging, but it is the camaraderie of the participants and enthusiasm of the spectators that makes this even so much fun and rewarding.
 Equally as fun and rewarding is the time spent by the Soda Quackers team in designing, creating, and building our artistic, people-powered vehicle during the cold winter months.

 The Soda Quackers' team has since grown from 6 to 16 enthusiastic members, with four impressive and successful kinetic sculptures, winning the engineering award in 2015 and 2017, and best costumes in 2016.